MinimackStudios/compressly/README.md

 So I decided: Why not make my own?
-With little to no coding experience, I used GitHub Copilot to help bring it to life—prompting, refining, and troubleshooting until it matched my vision.
+With little to no coding experience, I used GitHub Copilot to help bring it to life, prompting, refining, and troubleshooting until it matched my vision.
 Compressly is the result of persistence, curiosity, and creative direction.